MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 To invoke a custom Azure REST API request with Azure CLI, you use the `az rest` command, followed by the `--url` parameter.
 The `--url` parameter defines the URL of the requested resource, and is the only required parameter, while the others listed are all optional.

 > [!NOTE]
+> This command automatically authenticates using the logged-in credential: If Authorization header is not set, it attaches header `Authorization: Bearer <token>`, where `<token>` is retrieved from Azure Active Directory (AAD).
+The target resource of the token will be derived from the `--url` parameter when the `--url` parameter starts with an endpoint from the `az cloud show --query endpoints`.
+You may also use the `--resource` parameter for a custom resource.
 > If Content-Type header is not set and --body is a valid JSON string, Content-Type header will default to application/json.

 ```azurecli-interactive